dbt-labs/docs.getdbt.com/website/docs/community/resources/oss-expectations.md

 ### We take seriously our role as maintainers of a standard

 As a standard, dbt must be reliable and consistent.
-Our first priority is ensuring the continued high quality of existing dbt capabilities, before we introduce net-new capabilities.
+Our first priority is ensuring the continued high quality of existing dbt capabilities before we introduce net-new capabilities.

 We also believe dbt as a framework should be extensible enough to ["make the easy things easy, and the hard things possible"](https://en.wikipedia.org/wiki/Perl#Philosophy).
 To that end, we _don't_ believe it's appropriate for dbt to have an out-of-the-box solution for every niche problem.
 Users have the flexibility to achieve many custom behaviors by defining their own macros, materializations, hooks, and more.
 We view it as our responsibility as maintainers to decide when something should be "possible" — via macros, packages, etc. — and when something should be "easy" — built into the dbt Core standard.